1989:

 29 30 31

-is born in Kansas City, Missouri.
-His Disney TV credits include an episode of Hercules and
+Up, is born in Kansas City, Missouri.
+His Disney TV credits include an episode of Hercules

-the series Recess.
-An Emmy Award-winning film and television actor, Asner is best known for his TV role of
+and the series Recess.
+An Emmy Award-winning film and television actor, Asner is best known for his

 1924:

-The Alice Comedy Alice Hunting in Africa is released.
-(The third Alice short made, it is not released until mid-November 1924 because of distributor Winkler's dissatisfaction with it.)
+The Alice Comedy Alice Hunting in Africa, starring Virginia Davis, is released.
+(Although the third Alice short made, it is not released until now because of distributor Winkler's dissatisfaction with it.)

 2009: